Assis Brasil

 The municipality contains part of the Rio Acre Ecological Station.

 It also contains part of the 931537 ha Chico Mendes Extractive Reserve, a sustainable use environmental unit created in 1990.

 It is located near the Brazil–Peru Integration Bridge.
+It is the closest Brazilian city to Chile.

 Name

 The municipality was named after Joaquim Francisco de Assis Brasil, a diplomat who was involved in the transference of Acre from Bolivian to Brazilian control after the Acre War.